biosaxs-dev/molass-library/paper.md

 # Elution curve models - modeling approach

-While some model-free approaches like `REGALS` [@Meisburger:mf5050] have been reported, to cope with the problem of underdeterminedness, we believe it is essential to utilize appropriate models such as:
+While some model-free approaches like `REGALS` [@Meisburger:mf5050] have been reported, to cope with the problem of underdeterminedness, we believe it is essential to utilize appropriate models as included in `Molass Library`, such as:

 * `EGH` [@LAN20011]
 * `SDM` [@Felinger1999]
 * `EDM` [@Ur2021]

-depending on the state of data, which are included in `Molass Library`.
+depending on the state of data.

 # Acknowledgements